evancollins3/CentralHDQM/README.md

 Now visit http://localhost:8000/ on your browser!

 **VERY IMPORTANT:**
 OMS data will not yet be present because authentication certificate is required!
 All features of the whole tool work properly nevertheless.
-Bellow are the instruction on how to